-Community classes can be found in small towns, both through the school systems and through local stores.
+Community classes can be found even in small towns, both through the school systems and through local stores.
 Kitchen and grocery stores often teach cooking classes, home improvement stores teach building classes both for kids and adults, craft stores offer project classes.
 All of these are fairly inexpensive, if not free!

 Make it a project instead of a present!

 This is something we’ve done a lot, especially over the past few years.
 We’ve done everything from finishing a bathroom to redecorating bedrooms to upgrading the family entertainment area.
-This year, it’s new beds!
-It’s all good!

 Our motto has become “If you can’t make it fun, at least make it funny!”
 Some of our best memories have been born out of this.
-Sometimes all it takes is a little creativity to turn really boring stuff like grout, paint, sandpaper, and even a new toilet into something everyone will remember for the rest of their lives.
+All it takes is a little creativity to turn really boring stuff like grout, paint, sandpaper, and even a new toilet into something everyone will remember for the rest of their lives.
 Don’t believe me?
 Click on that link above and read about the most boring Christmas ever that we all still laugh about!